-Equity Award Structure.
-We made three forms of equity awards in 2021 to our executive officers in approximately equal amounts of time vesting restricted stock, ROIC Units and TSR Units.
-Restricted stock cliff vests four years after the date of award and the ROIC and TSR Units vest based upon relative return on invested capital and total stockholder return performance, respectively, against a peer group over the relevant performance period.
-This structure has remained substantially the same since 2018.
+Our restricted stock awards cliff vest four years after the date of award and the ROIC Units and TSR Units vest based upon relative return on invested capital and total stockholder return performance, respectively, against a peer group over the relevant performance period.
 ROIC is used as a performance measure to reward sustained long-term return-on-capital performance against peer companies with whom we are compared by investors.
-We selected total stockholder return as a performance measure because it is the ultimate measurement of generation of shareholder value and is commonly used by peer companies as a portion of long-term compensation awarded to executive officers.
+We selected total shareholder return as a performance measure because it is the ultimate measurement of generation of shareholder value and is commonly used by peer companies as a portion of long-term compensation awarded to executive officers.